 The scale seen on the shaft below the T-bar allows users to accurately adjust their paddle to their desired length.
 After you’ve found your ideal length (learn how to do this here), just remember the numbers and you won’t have to guess again.
 Then you’ll be able to resize your paddle to exactly where you want it, simply by adjusting it to your number even while you’re out on the water.

 Moving down the shaft are the two dual lock pin and clasp mechanisms.
-They offer fast and easy assembly with a reassuring snap and click and they ensure sure your blade is doubly secured to your paddle.
+With a satisfying snap and click, these mechanisms securely fasten your blade, eliminating any wobble or play.
 You can even attach a second blade to convert your SUP paddle into a double bladed kayak paddle.
 That way if you grab a kayak seat you’re good to go.
 No need to buy an entirely new paddle.

 As seen in the graphic of the SUP paddle, the blade does not descend straight down from the shaft.
 Instead it’s at an angle.
 The reason it’s at an angle is that it helps to push the water down giving you thrust.
 That in turn pushes your board up (creating less friction on the water) while driving you forward.
 However, to take advantage of you SUP paddle’s design you have to hold your paddle correctly.